Mercedes-Benz E-Class (W212): Equipment

 Three different suspension configurations could be ordered.
 The comfort-biased setup used the base DIRECT CONTROL suspension with selective damping system.
 The sporty DIRECT CONTROL suspension with selective damping system was lowered by 15mm.
-The AIRMATIC air suspension featured electronically-controlled damping.
+The AIRMATIC air suspension featured electronically controlled damping.
 The Estate model received an air suspension with self-leveling as standard on the rear axle.
-All E-Classes were be fitted with an electromechanical Direct-Steer system as standard.
+All E-Classes were to be fitted with an electromechanical Direct-Steer system as standard.

 For infotainment, the E-Class was equipped with the COMAND system featuring AM/FM/WB radio, indash DVD/CD player, in-dash memory card slot, and Bluetooth interface for hands-free calling.
-Standard equipment also included a central controller with a 7-inch, high-resolution display and a color display in the instrument cluster.
+Standard equipment also included a central controller with a 7-inch, high-resolution display and a colour display in the instrument cluster.
 Optional features included: Rearview camera, COMAND navigation, SiriusXM satellite radio, Harman/Kardon Logic 7 surround sound, power rear window sunshade, heated front seats, active ventilated front seats and garage-door opener and KEYLESS-GO.

 The E-Class benefited from new safety features derived from the 2014 S-Class, including the stereo multi-purpose camera which enabled the car to detect oncoming or crossing traffic, pedestrians and traffic signs up to 50 metres away.

 Mercedes' Intelligent Drive technology equipped the 2014 E-Class with up to eleven new or enhanced driving assistance features.
 Among these were Attention Assist (giving the driver greater control over sensitivity levels), standard Collision Prevention Assist, Distronic Plus adaptive cruise control with Steering Assist, Active Lane Keeping Assist, Brake Assist Plus, and Cross Traffic Assist.

 The Intelligent Light System with Adaptive Highbeam Assist PLUS used radar and stereo cameras to detect oncoming cars and operated on high beam while blanking out a section of light around them.
 The same system also identified pedestrians and could flash light specifically on them.

 Other optional safety technologies included PRE-SAFE Brake, PRE-SAFE PLUS, PRE-SAFE Impulse, Active Parking Assist, Active Blind Spot Assist, Traffic Sign Assist and a 360-degree camera.